TencentFemas/femas/README.md

     hikari:
       driver-class-name: com.mysql.cj.jdbc.Driver
 ````

+The start command is
+> sh startup.sh external

 **Visit `http://localhost:8080/index` to see the console page**
 > Login user name: admin, password: 123456, the user name and password are hard-coded, and the open source side does not impose any permission restrictions.